Working in the Right-of-Way (ROW)

 Fee & Permit Expiration

 The fee for permit and inspection of right-of-way work is $45 per addressed parcel impacted with a maximum of $200 per unit block of street impacted.
-The permit is issued through the office of the City Engineer and the permit shall expire after 60 days from the date of issuance.
+The permit is issued through the office of the City Engineer and must be paid in person.
+Permits expire after 60 days from the date of issuance.

 Contractors working within the public right-of-way without a permit will be issued a stop work order until one is secured, in which case the permit fee is doubled.